QuantuMope/CS61B/README.md

 # CS61B Data Structures

 Below is the course description/details.
 Completed the course assignments as a personal challenge and to learn more about data structures.
-The link below shows all project/hw/lab descriptions. <br />
+The link below shows all project/hw/lab descriptions.
+All course material has been completed with the exception of project 3 due to my desire to devote my time to other projects.
+I have also developed a similar personal project [kismet](https://github.com/QuantuMope/kismet) <br />
 https://sp19.datastructur.es/

 * * *